Samthing Soweto: 2010–2021: Solo projects and Isphithiphiti

-2022-present: Upcoming projects
+2022–present: Upcoming projects

 In early January 2022, he announced his upcoming live album which is set to be recorded on the second quarter of 2022.

 In March 2022, Soweto teased "Amagents" single on his Instagram account.
 The song was released on June 24, 2022.
 It debuted number one in South Africa.
 The song was certified gold in South Africa.

-In July 2022, Soweto will embark on his Now or Never tour, which includes two dates.
+In July 2022, Soweto embarked on his Now or Never tour, which included two dates.